glowcap/DGNotifyView/README.md

 - DGNotifyViewRoundedWithImg: Yep.
 It’s a rounded notification view with image support.

 #### Initializing
-Since DGNotifyView is based on UIView, you’ll need to ‘import UIKit’ where you are initializing DGNotifyView.
-Then import DGNotifyView:
+Since DGNotifyView is based on UIView, you’ll need to `import UIKit` where you are initializing DGNotifyView.
+Then:

 ```swift
 import DGNotifyView